A How-To Guide on SMART Goals for Entrepreneurs

 Celebrate Your Success

 We’d be remiss if we didn’t include the idea of celebrating when achieving goals.
-Think of all the work that went into it.
-The conversations, meetings, refinement, all of it.
-This all led to an agreement to make that SMART goal in the first place.
-Applying the formula doesn’t guarantee success.
-So when teams, departments, or organizations reach their goals, be sure to celebrate it.
+Think of all the work that goes into them: the conversations, meetings, refinement, all of it.
+This all leads to agreements to make those SMART goals in the first place.
+Applying the formula doesn’t guarantee success, so when teams, departments, or organizations reach their goals, be sure to celebrate.

 Think of ways to publicly recognize and reward team members.
 Motivation and morale will remain consistently high and, what’s more, it will incentivize people to sharpen the approach each time, getting tighter on measurement or shorter on timelines, if achievable.